Felix50-dev/Felix50-dev/README.md

 <h1 align="center">Hi 👋, I'm Felix Musau</h1>
-<h3 align="center">A CS and math major.
-I love android development and it is what am focusing on at the moment.</h3>
+<h3 align="center">I love android development and it is what am focusing on at the moment.</h3>

 - 🔭 I’m currently working on **an android music player**